KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 >**Note**: Contour and Envoy are still used for handling cluster-local traffic to Web Workloads.

->**Note**: This integration is only for Web Workloads.
-Support for Server Workloads is not available in TAP at this time.
+>**Note**: The integration with NSX ALB is only for Web Workloads; support for Server Workloads is not available in TAP at this time.

 >**Note**: Certain features of Cloud Native Runtimes are not supported in this integration, including scale-to-zero and Knative DomainMappings.